yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 Directions: Design the solution architecture by drawing it on the board, and separately provide insight into how you will address the following requirements.
 Identify the steps needed to implement a proof of concept for the proposed solution(s) as well as what would need to be demonstrated to stakeholders.

-1. How will you provide an SLA in excess of 99.95% (per month) for the overall Ordering application?
+1. How will you provide an SLA in excess of 99.95% (per month) for the overall claims application?

     -  Consider each application tier: Web, database, and domain controllers.